antoniovs1029/SMH-Probabilities-Experiments/README.md

 # Implemented Methods
 The idea of the repository is to explore different methods of assigning probabilities to the words given the topic.
 Currently there is only one implemented method.
 + **Method 1** - Assigns probabilities by assuming that all occurrences of the word in the corpus are produced by a given topic.
-This is somewhat a loose assumption, as it implies that every document where a word appears is associated with every topic that contains the word.
+This is somewhat a loose assumption, as it implies that every document where a given word appears is associated with every topic that contains such word.
 Future methods shall take into account that not every document is related to the topic.

 # Future Work
 ## Methods Ideas